wordofwarning/wordofwarning.org/current/2016-autumnwinter/spare/index.md

 ---
 # CONFIGURATION
-layout: 2016-springsummer
+layout: 2016-autumnwinter
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Verity Standen" # the name of the artist or company
+artist: "who" # the name of the artist or company
-show: "HUG" # the name of the show
+show: "what" # the name of the show
 artist_size: 1
 show_size: 1
-header_image: "header_hug.jpg"
+header_image: "header_.jpg"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values